Flattery is the infantry of negotiation in business sales28 Jan 2021 - Simon Palmer - Practice Sales

 Why is a different approach necessary when dealing with a business?
 Effective negotiation involves putting yourself in the shoes of the person on the other side of the negotiating table.
 Trying to think like them in order to offer them something that will be attractive.
 A car salesman doesn’t have any emotional connection with the product he/ she is selling and may be able to see and discuss the product he is selling objectively, faults and all.
 A business owner that has owned the business for any significant period of time is likely to be very emotionally involved with the subject of negotiation and will not have this same level of objectivity in his discussions.

 Where a buyer sees the 4 walls, equipment and cabinetry…the vendor sees the inner workings of their life.
-When a buyer is talking to the vendor/owner about plans for the staff and patients, the vendor is not talking about faceless people.
+When a buyer is talking to the vendor/owner about plans for the staff and clients, the vendor is not talking about faceless people.
 The vendor is talking about people who are often like family.
 People that have supported him and his business with their trust and loyalty for years.

 Granted that a business owner selling his business wants money…it is after all a financial transaction.
 Sometimes (too often) they want too much money.
 However, if you cannot give them the price that they are after it is worth asking yourself what else they want.
 Believe it or not, a small percentage of business negotiations concern price alone.
 What else does a vendor want other than money?
 What is the psychological currency that you can offer?: